thuliteio/getdoks.org/content/start-here/verification.md

     robots: "" # custom robot tags (optional)
 ---

-This page helps you verify that Thulite is generating the expected pages, assets, and metadata.
+This page helps you verify that Doks is generating the expected pages, assets, and metadata.

 ## Build your site